 He was a member of the U.S. Navy and a Combat Vietnam Veteran and a lifetime member of the VFW, Cantigny Post.

 He was a member of many boards and commissions throughout his life.

 International Games, Inc., Board of Directors, Joliet Catholic H.S.
 Board for three years, City of Joliet Finance Committee for four years.
 City of Joliet Refuse commission for three years, City of Joliet Water Commission for five years and the Public Works Commission for City of Joliet three years.

 Former member of the Joliet Exchange Club, Big Brothers and Big Sisters of Will County.
 Our Lady of Angels Olafest Co-Chairman with wife Linda for two years.

 Coached St. Joe's Boys Baseball from 1974-1981 and Managed the Mustang and Bronco All-Star teams.
 Coached St. Rays Boys Basketball 1986-1987.

 In lieu of flowers, donations in Ed’s name to Joliet Area Community Hospice, 250 Water Stone Circle, Joliet, IL 60431 or Tidewell Hospice, 5955 Rand Blvd., Sarasota, FL 34238 would be appreciated.

 A celebration of Ed’s life will begin on Wednesday, November 6, 2019 with a memorial visitation at Tezak Funeral Home, 1211 Plainfield Road, Joliet from 9:00 a.m. until the time of service to be held in the funeral home chapel at 11:00 a.m.
 Interment of cremated remains will follow at Woodlawn Memorial Park in Joliet.

-To send flowers to E.J.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of E.J.
+"Ed"' Akeman, please visit our floral store.

 Joliet Area Community Hospice